-If your heart yearns for a deep plunge into Buddhist principles and practice for the Western apprentice, here is a colorful mix of exploring, reflecting, traveling for the eye, the mind and the heart, meditating and sitting in silence:
+If your heart yearns for a deep plunge into Buddhist philosophy and a glimpse of the Tibetan Buddhist monastic life, here is a colorful mix of exploring, reflecting, traveling for the eye, the mind and the heart, meditating and sitting in silence:

-Day 1 – Flight to Kathmandu, group transfer and accommodation (guest house, breakfast included).
+Day 1 – Flight to Kathmandu, group transfer and accommodation (monastery guest house, breakfast included).

 One should know that Kathmandu has power outages.
 Hot water means lukewarm, since most of the people there use solar heaters, and other electric advantages, such as wifi, depend on the availability of a generator.
 This guest house has both, and was awarded a Trip Advisor excellence prize.
 It also supplies the privilege of a garden, an excellent vegetarian restaurant, and the staff is extremely responsive.
 This guest house will be our base camp for our trips.